adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <details>
   <summary> What is a datastream? </summary><p>

-A datastream is a server-side configuration on Platform Edge Network.
+A datastream is a server-side configuration on Platform Edge Network that controls where data goes.
 Datastreams ensure that incoming data is routed to Adobe Experience Cloud applications and services (like Analytics) appropriately.
 For more information, see the [datastreams documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html?lang=en) or this [video](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/configure-datastreams.html?lang=en).

 </p></details>